adkwn1/aoc/README.md

         |---input.txt
 ```

 4. The `input.txt` will populate with that day's input specific to your login session.
 The `day_#.py` contains boilerplate code to read the input.

+5. If `.env` variables set incorrectly, or session expires, the workspace is still created, but `input.txt` will be empty.

 ## Dependencies
 If using UV, you can install the dependent packages via `uv sync`.
 Alternatively, a `requirements.txt` is included to run the script -- no additional packages/libraries included from the base interpreter (i.e. Python 3.12).